nicksamuel/pdf-tables-excel/README.md

 I needed to extract loads of tables from a few years worth of bank statements from a bank account I no longer have access to.

-Well I do legally have access to old bank statements but I can't remember any of my old online membership detals, which is why I downloaded all the PDFs when I closed the account.

-Instead of phoning up the customer help line (Zzzz) or having to manually copying + pasting this info I thought I'd put my limited Python skillz to use (Shout out to Al Sweigart/Automate The Boring Stuff).
+Instead of phoning up the customer help line (Zzzz) or having to manually copying + pasting this info I thought I'd put my limited Python skillz to use (Shout out to Al Sweigart - https://automatetheboringstuff.com/).

 Hopefully someone else will find this script ever so slightly more useful than the default example...